-Underwater fun for the whole family
+Snorkeling Cayman Islands – Underwater fun for the whole family

-We have the fortune of living on an island, world renowned for the beauty of our colorful coral reefs and the abundance and diversity of marine life.
-We’ll take you to our hidden snorkel spots where you can dive in to the warm crystal waters and explore the flurry of activity up close.
+We have the fortune of living on an island, world renowned for the beauty of its colorful coral reefs and the abundance and diversity of marine life.
+We’ll take you to our hidden snorkel spots where you can dive into the warm crystal waters and explore the flurry of activity up close.
 Our crew have an abundance of knowledge about all things living underwater and love sharing it with guests, so be sure to ask plenty of questions!
 We provide all the gear you need; snorkels, masks, fins and snorkel vests.

-Where can we snorkel on our charter?
+Where can you snorkel on our boat charter?

 Our Coral Reef stretches all along the North, East and South side of the island.
 It separates the open Caribbean Sea from the shallow waters of the North Sound.
 This shallow body of water is sheltered by this magnificent reef that protects our snorkel areas from large rolling waves, making the waters much calmer for us in the bay.